SelfPossessed/FlashPunk/README.markdown

 ### CONS

 * Computer Intensive - Uses double the memory and extra processing time for the rollback.
 * Small Player Count - Not ideal for MMOs.
+On that note, not designed for players to join in on an already started game.
 * No Smoothing - If someone lags badly enough, they will appear to teleport around the screen.
-* Cheating - Maphacks (if your game has fog of war), command macros, and unfairly reducing the preset input delay cannot be prevented.
+* Cheating - Maphacks (if your game has fog of war), command macros, and latency manipulations cannot be prevented.
 * New - There will be bugs and many missing features.
 This is very bare bones.

 HOW DOES THIS WORK?